bcallaway11/did/cran-comments.md

 ## R CMD check results

-0 ERRORs | 0 WARNINGs | 0 NOTES.
+0 ERRORs | 0 WARNINGs | 1 NOTES.

-* On win-builder, there are 0 errors, 0 warnings, and 1 note.
-The note is "Possibly mis-spelled words in DESCRIPTION", but the spelling is correct.
+* Note: "Possibly mis-spelled words in DESCRIPTION", but the spelling is correct.

 ## Downstream dependencies